mr-mohit-rathore/mr-mohit-rathore/README.md

 - 💞️ I’m looking to collaborate on coding and coding compititions
 - 📫 How to reach me ...

-  My prfoile always welcomes you !!!
+  My profile always welcomes you !!!

 <!---